Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 -->

 ## Target Audience
-- This repo is for anyone who wants a step-by-step guide on .
+- This repo is for anyone who wants a step-by-step guide on how to deploy a modern container stack based application and monitoring stack with Ansible.
-This repo is also part of a larger project aimed at people interested in learning about IaC, and building such an environment from scratch.
+This repo is also part of a larger project aimed at people interested in learning about IT-infrastructure, and building such an environment from scratch.
 <br><br>

 ## Document Status